ankitects/anki-manual/src/platform/windows/startup-issues.md

 your user folder, and should not need administrator privileges, but it's something you can try if you've exhausted other options.

+## Multiple Anki installations present after updating

+If the update process leaves you with multiple Anki installs (such as within `C:\Program Files\Anki` and `C:\Program Files (x86)\Anki`), they may be left in a non-working state, and Anki may refuse to start without showing an error message.

+Try uninstalling all copies - you may be able to do so with the Windows `Apps & features` settings menu, or by running `uninstall.exe` in each Anki program folder.
+Afterward, install Anki again.

 ## Debugging

 Starting Anki from a terminal may reveal a bit more information about some